erkanerol/bash-lingua-non-grata/slides/tips/when_to_use.md

-# When not to use
+# When to use

-Small
+- Small